Hyperdrive.el User Manual

 Command: hyperdrive-stop

-User Option: hyperdrive-gateway-process-type
+User Option: hyperdrive-gateway-dead-hook

-User Option: hyperdrive-gateway-command
+User Option: hyperdrive-gateway-start-function

-4.4 Open a hyperdrive
+4.5 Open a hyperdrive

 You can open a hyperdrive folder or file by pasting in a hyper:// URL after M-x hyperdrive-open-url.
 Try loading USHIN’s hyperdrive: